nehamanghnani01/nehamanghnani01/README.md

 <b>[Leetcode](https://leetcode.com/u/neha_manghnani/)</b>

-🔭 Current Work
+🔭 Work Highlights
 -
-### AI for Software Security and User Privacy
+### AI for Software Security and User Privacy, Sept 2023 - Mar 2025
-_Working as Student Technician - assisting PhD candidate with Software Engineering workload_
+_Worked as Student Technician - assisting PhD candidate with Software Engineering workload_

 #### Masking User Sensitive Data
 - Extensive use of GenAI websites makes user private information less secure as it is retained by websites or used by models for training
 - Built Chrome Extension to mask sensitive data when interacting with websites & remote models, enhancing privacy.
 - Extracting private information and preserving in key-value format until response is received to the user in the local device
 - Ensuring user private information is preserved locally and not sent out to the website or any large language model used via user prompts.
 - Currently, implemeting Python scripts to evaluate model performance for on-device deployment, ensuring best LLM selection.

 #### Capturing API Endpoints
 - Developing a chrome extension which captures API endpoints (HTTP requests)
 - Analyzing the user sensitive information which is passed via the API endpoints